Cheadle Hulme School: Music

-The school offers music scholarships for entry at 11+ and Sixth Form.
+The school offers a wide range of musical opportunities to pupils, including a choir and various bands.

+Every year the school puts on two concerts, a Spring Concert and a Winter Concert.

+Every year there is a Music Festival, a competition in which instrumentalists and vocalists compete in different categories to be crowned 'Young Musician of The Year'.
+Guest judges, usually well-esteemed musicians, help decide the winner.
+There are usually new judges every year.

 Drama

 CHS has a large Drama department which produces a number of annual plays involving wide areas of the school.
 In recent years the school has produced Billy Liar, Midsummer Night's Dream, Blue Remembered Hills, West Side Story, Guys and Dolls, Henry V and South Pacific.

 Politics

 Regular mock elections and referendums are held, giving sixth-form students a chance to lead a campaign, followed by a school-wide vote.

-The school Think Tank club has played host to guest speakers such as BBC political editor Nick Robinson, MPs Mark Hunter, Graham Brady and Kate Green and BBC North West political editor Arif Ansari.
+The school Think Tank club has played host to guest speakers such as former pupil BBC political editor Nick Robinson, MPs Mark Hunter, Graham Brady and Kate Green and BBC North West political editor Arif Ansari.

 Model United Nations

-Model United Nations (MUN) is a popular student activity.
-The school has developed a fine reputation as a leading MUN school, with students having won numerous awards for the standard of their debate and research skills at conferences across the United Kingdom and in Europe.
+Model United Nations (MUN) is a pupil activity.
 As well as attending many large international conferences, the school also plays host to Model United Nations Cheadle Hulme (MUNCH).
-MUNCH is a popular MUN conference attended by schools from across the United Kingdom and, increasingly, from around the world.
+MUNCH is a MUN conference attended by schools from across the United Kingdom and, increasingly, from around the world.